UP-RS-ESP/OrthoSAM/README.md

 ## Dependencies
 * Python 3.11+
-## Setup guide

 For required packages, please see [requirements.txt](requirements.txt).
-This project is developed and tested using Python's built-in virtual environment module, `venv`.
+This project was developed and tested using Python's built-in virtual environment module, `venv`.

 Additionally, the code requires `python>=3.8`, `pytorch>=1.7` and `torchvision>=0.8`.
 The installation instructions can be found [here](https://pytorch.org/get-started/locally/).

+## Setup guide
 1. Create a virtual environment
 ```
 python -m venv venv